huanlui/chord-suggester/README.md

 4. [Model](https://github.com/huanlui/chord-suggester/blob/master/src/04%20-%20Model.ipynb)
 5. [Exporting model to Javascript](https://github.com/huanlui/chord-suggester/blob/master/src/05%20-%20Exporting%20model%20to%20Javascript.ipynb)

-The rest of the notebooks (name starting with `DRAFT_`) have been used during the process to explore data, options, etc. They do not have to be run, but can be intersting to see the development process.
+The rest of the notebooks (name starting with `DRAFT_`) have been used during the process to inspect data, explore different, options, etc. They do not have to be run, but can be interesting to see the development process.

 ## Models